-Since joining the U.S. Senate, Senator Moran has also been a leading advocate for issues related to entrepreneurship, job creation, and innovation.
+Since joining the U.S. Senate, Senator Moran has also been a leading advocate for issues related to entrepreneurship, job creation and innovation.
 He is committed to putting policies in place that foster a pro-growth environment where businesses can succeed without government imposed barriers.
-As Ranking Member on the Senate Appropriations Subcommittee for Labor, Health and Human Services, Education, and Related Agencies, he is a firm supporter of medical research and believes our nation’s consistent support of medical research is essential to saving and improving lives, reducing health care costs, and strengthening America's position as a global leader in medical innovation.

-For the 2014 election cycle, Senator Moran served as National Republican Senatorial Committee Chairman (NRSC).
-Under Senator Moran’s leadership, Republicans gained a net increase of nine seats, the largest Senate swing by any party since 1980 and the largest Senate gain in a midterm election since 1958, resulting in a Republican Senate Majority.
+For the 2014 election cycle, Senator Moran served as chairman of the National Republican Senatorial Committee (NRSC).
+Under Senator Moran’s leadership, Republicans gained a net increase of nine seats – the largest Senate swing by any party since 1980 and the largest Senate gain in a midterm election since 1958, resulting in a Republican Senate Majority.

-Since first working on Capitol Hill in 1997, Senator Moran has made it a priority to stay connected to the people he represents.
+Senator Moran has made it his top priority to stay connected to the people he represents.
 Despite the distance of more than 1,000 miles between Washington, D.C., and Kansas, he returns home each weekend to meet with Kansans.
 The conversations he has with Kansans during his travels around the state greatly impact the work he does in Washington.